CsillaFarkas/ParetoPick-R/README.md

 * AHP tab:
   * structured presentation of decisions and more intuitive explanations
   * map with measure implementation of selected optimum
-  * legend in pareto plot
-  * Schmerzgrenzen
+  * Schmerzgrenzen properly displayed and considered
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency
   * normalise for different units?